-February 27, 2008 — The entire town of Salem, MA, is an oddity, and one day I’ll write of all my experiences there [Author's Inevitable Correction: I have since done that.].
+February 27, 2008 — The entire town of Salem, MA, is an oddity, and one day I’ll post about all of my experiences there [Author's Inevitable Correction: I have since done that.
+Multiple, multiple, multiple times.].
 To do that, though, I need a certain ambiance.
 Orange and red leaves blowing on omen-laden breezes against my windows.
 A mug of hot caramel apple cider steaming up my computer monitor.
 Halloween-themed M&M commercials running in the background on my television.
 The promise of a Ray Bradbury book after I finish writing.

 In fact, in summing up my feelings of the story, I can steal directly from Hawthorne’s book itself, Chapter XIV.
 The House of the Seven Gables is “a drama which, for almost two hundred years, has been dragging its slow length over the ground where you and I now tread.”
-Take the “t” off that last word and you have my experience with the work in a nutshell.
-Or a sentence, I guess.
-I mean, even an apparent murder near the end of the narrative couldn’t speed up the story, and instead just gave occasion for an entire chapter of more giant paragraphs of useless information and self-directed narrator amusement.
+Take the “t” off that last word and you have my experience with the work in a sentence.
+Basically, I find The House of the Seven Gables way more interesting than The House of the Seven Gables.